Chathurvedhi/Secure-Systems/Format_String/Report.md

 AAAA|f7fa35ee.804821c.80484cd.f7fcdb8c.1.f7f916a0.41414141.252e7825.78252e78.2e78252e.
 flag = 0
 ```
-* We get the position of the buffer as 7th position from %esp.
+* We get the position of the buffer as 7th position from %esp seeing the 41 value representing 'A'.
 * We need to place the address of given flag in the buffer.
 * To find it we access objdump of flag and in main we find a *cmp* of eax with 100(0x64).
 ```